MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: Theoretical Analysis and Proofs

 The challenge lies in the term $\Pr(s | m)$—the probability that a specific state $s$ triggers the retrieval of $m$.
 This distribution depends on the retrieval policy $\mu_t(m|s)$, which itself evolves during training, creating a circular dependency that threatens stability.

-\subsection{Variational Objective with Trust Region}
+\subsubsection{Variational Objective with Trust Region}

 To resolve this, we formulate the problem as maximizing a \textbf{global variational objective} $\mathcal{J}(\mu, Q)$.
-This objective serves as a tractable lower bound for the global expected return defined in Eq. \ref{eq:global_convergence2}, balanced by a semantic trust region:
+This objective serves as a tractable lower bound for the global expected return defined in Eq.~\ref{eq:global_convergence2}, balanced by a semantic trust region:

-Here, the first term directly corresponds to the expected utility $\mathbb{E}[Q_t(m)]$ we aim to converge, while $\pi_{\text{sim}}$ represents the fixed semantic prior (derived from Phase-A).
+Here, the expectation is taken over the state distribution $\mathcal{D}$.
+The first term directly corresponds to the expected utility $\mathbb{E}[Q_t(m)]$ we aim to converge, while $\pi_{\text{sim}}$ represents the fixed semantic prior (derived from Phase-A).
 The KL-divergence term acts as a regularizer crucial for two reasons: \begin{enumerate}[leftmargin=*] \item \textbf{Trust Region:} It constrains the policy to the support set $\mathcal{S}$, preventing the agent from retrieving high-Q but semantically irrelevant memories (out-of-distribution errors). \item \textbf{Regularization:} It stabilizes the learning dynamics during the ``cold start'' phase when Q-estimates are noisy. \end{enumerate}

-\subsection{Optimization via Generalized Expectation-Maximization (GEM)}
+\subsubsection{Optimization via Generalized Expectation-Maximization (GEM)}

 We treat the optimization of $\mathcal{J}$ as a GEM process, alternating between policy improvement and value evaluation: